 After declaring secession, the Confederacy simply needed to survive in order to prove it was an independent nation.
-The Union, on the other hand, needed to demonstrate it still controlled all of its southern territory, and that 11 seceeding states were still part of the United States rather than a separate country.
+The Union, on the other hand, needed to demonstrate it still controlled all of its southern territory, and that 11 seceding states were still part of the United States rather than a separate country.
 Otherwise, European nations would recognize the Confederacy and provide political, economic, and military support - just as France had provided essential resources for 13 rebellious colonies in 1776-1783, to establish their independence from Great Britain.

 To end the rebellion, the Union needed to ensure the Confederacy did not survive.
-In 1861, the easiest way to destroy the seccesionist government in the southern region was to capture Richmond, the new capital of the Confederacy. if the Confederacy could not defend its own capital, then clearly European nations would not recognize the Confederacy as independent... no matter how much England wanted to see the United States dissolve into less-powerful fragments.
+In 1861, the easiest way to destroy the upstart government in the southern region was to capture Richmond, the new capital of the Confederacy.
+If the Confederacy could not defend its own capital, then clearly European nations would not recognize the Confederacy as independent... no matter how much England wanted to see the United States dissolve into less-powerful fragments.

 Technically, Virginia's secession from the Union became official on May 24, 1861.
 Early that morning, Union troops crossed the Long Bridge and marched along the extension of the C&O Canal between Aqueduct Bridge and Alexandria.
 At the same time, Union forces were carried across the Potomac and landed at the Alexandria wharfs.

 As the Union forces entered Alexandria, the 17th Virginia Regiment retreated westward.
 No fighting occurred, except when the commander of the Union forces (Elmer Ellsworth) tore down the Confederate flag flying over a hotel at King and Pitt Street.
-James Jackson, manager of the Marshall House, shot Ellsworth and was killed in return by a Union soldier.1
+James Jackson, manager of the Marshall House, shot Ellsworth and was killed in return by a Union soldier.2

 Seizing Alexandria was a tactical move to protect Washington DC.
 It eliminated the risk of Confederates placing cannon on the hills of the city and shelling the Capitol or the White House.
 Alexandria remained in firm control of the Union throughout the Civil War - and between 1863-65, the administration of Abraham Lincoln treated Alexandria as the official capital of Virginia.
 (Some old Virginia families living south of the Rappahannock River talk as if Northern Virginia has been "occupied" ever since 1861...)